serizawan/serizawan.github.io/_posts/2023-04-10-the-dwarves-and-hats-riddle.markdown

 Hence, dwarves #2, #4, #6, #8 and #10 are certainly saved.
 By alternating the color's hat, the sorcered can certainly have odd numbered dwarves failed.

-The efficiency is 50% and the efficiency with luck is 50%.
+The success rate is 50% and the efficiency with luck is 50%.

 ## The *two-in-a-row* strategy
 ![Rate](https://progress-bar.dev/60/?title=Rate&width=150&color=babaca)